Trackage/traipse/README.md

 #> # … with 1,490 more rows
 ```

-Now run a the complete set of available metrics, but do it with respect
+Now run a set of available metrics, but do it with respect to the
-to the grouping variable
+grouping variable
 `id`.

 ``` r